Menu

 defensive-back

-Defensive backs (DB) are one of the most skilled positions on the football field.
+Defensive back (DB) is one of the most skilled positions on the football field.

 Both of those assumptions are wrong, of course.

-Being a defensive back -- whether a safety or cornerback -- means taking on one of the most challenging jobs on the field.
+Being a defensive back means taking on one of the most challenging jobs on the field.

-Players who occupy these positions must not only cover big, fast wide receivers but also speedy and strong running backs and bulking tight ends that can run.
+Players who occupy these positions must not only cover tall, fast, and athletic wide receivers but also strong, shifty running backs and bulking tight ends that can run.

-If you're looking to be a defensive back, it's important to understand what you'll need to do, and what skills you'll need to have.
+If you're looking to play as one, it's important to understand what you'll need to do, and what skills you'll need to have.

 Let's take a look...